psbrandt/cse544-project/readme.md

 # CSE 544 Final Project
 > ### Differential Privacy in the OMOP CDM

+To get your environment set up, follow the instructions below.
+See the [experiments](experiments) 👨🏻‍🔬 directory for the actual work.

 ## Setup

 A lot of the following is based off [these instructions](https://github.com/OHDSI/ETL-CMS/blob/master/python_etl/README.md), and most